drgrice1/pg-language-server/README.md

 ## Vim PG Filetype

-This project also contains a Vim ftdetect file `/vim/ftdetext/pg.vim`, syntax file `vim/syntax/pg.vim`, and indent file `vim/indent/pg.vim`.
+This project also contains a Vim ftdetect file `vim-pg/ftdetext/pg.vim`, syntax file `vim-pg/syntax/pg.vim`, and indent file `vim-pg/indent/pg.vim`.
 Copy the ftdetext file to the `ftdetect` subdirectory, the syntax file to the `syntax` subdirectory, and the indent file to the `indent` subdirectory of the vim configuration directory (usually `~/.vim`).
+Alternately, copy the entire `vim-pg` directory into the `pack/plugins/start` subdirectory of the vim configuration directory (create those directories if not present).

 Note that folding of PGML blocks, PG text blocks, TikZ code, and LaTeX image code are enabled always.
 By default Vim opens a buffer with all folds closed.
 If you would rather have the folds open initially add the following to your